 Business acumen is knowing your market

 As well as understanding the internal dynamics of what drives performance, business acumen entails a thorough understanding of the market and other external factors.
 Knowing one’s customers and how to create value for them is essential.
 Business savvy managers must also develop an unbiased and clear understanding of competitive offerings and the ways in which they differ to their own.
 However, in the VUCA (Volatile, Uncertain, Complex and Ambiguous) world in which many organizations operate today, customer and competitor insights may not be enough.
-Leaders must also be able to effectively analyse wider social, political and economic trends and disruptions and act decisively to secure their organization’s success.
+Leaders must also be able to effectively analyze wider social, political and economic trends and disruptions and act decisively to secure their organization’s success.

 Business acumen is a connecting strategy